Digital marketing: Benefits of digital marketing

+Regulation

+Digital marketing used to rely primarily on self-regulation included in the ICC Code, which included rules that apply to marketing communications using digital interactive media.
+However, self-regulation has proved largely ineffective, leading to the consolidation of market power in a few firms, including Google, which has been determined to hold monopolies in search marketing and digital advertising.
+While self-regulation codes still exist, government regulation is increasing in multiple jurisdictions, including California's legislation on targeting advertising online.
+In Europe, digital marketing is regulated through multiple codes, of which the most important is the Digital Services Act, which entered into force on 17 February, 2024.
+Other regulations focus on user privacy and data management such as the General Data Protection Regulation (GDPR).

 Strategy

 Planning

 Digital marketing planning is a term used in marketing management.
 It describes the first stage of forming a digital marketing strategy for the wider digital marketing system.
 The difference between digital and traditional marketing planning is that it uses digitally based communication tools and technology such as Social, Web, Mobile, Scannable Surface.
 Nevertheless, both are aligned with the vision, the mission of the company and the overarching business strategy.

 Stages of planning

-Using Dr. Dave Chaffey's approach, the digital marketing planning (DMP) has three main stages: Opportunity, Strategy, and Action.
-He suggests that any business looking to implement a successful digital marketing strategy must structure their plan by looking at opportunity, strategy and action.
+Dr. Dave Chaffey, an author on marketing topics, has suggested that successful digital marketing strategies have do digital marketing planning (DMP), which is a three-stage approach: Opportunity, Strategy, and Action.
 This generic strategic approach often has phases of situation review, goal setting, strategy formulation, resource allocation and monitoring.

 Opportunity

-To create an effective DMP, a business first needs to review the marketplace and set 'SMART' (Specific, Measurable, Actionable, Relevant, and Time-Bound) objectives.
+To create an effective DMP, a business first needs to review the marketplace and set "SMART" (Specific, Measurable, Actionable, Relevant, and Time-Bound) objectives.
 They can set SMART objectives by reviewing the current benchmarks and key performance indicators (KPIs) of the company and competitors.
 It is pertinent that the analytics used for the KPIs be customized to the type, objectives, mission, and vision of the company.

 Companies can scan for marketing and sales opportunities by reviewing their own outreach as well as influencer outreach.
 This means they have competitive advantage because they are able to analyse their co-marketers influence and brand associations.

 To seize the opportunity, the firm should summarize its current customers' personas and purchase journey from this they are able to deduce their digital marketing capability.
-This means they need to form a clear picture of where they are currently and how many resources, they can allocate for their digital marketing strategy i.e., labor, time, etc. By summarizing the purchase journey, they can also recognize gaps and growth for future marketing opportunities that will either meet objectives or propose new objectives and increase profit.